ClockSelect/myevic/README.md

   * Batt% On/Off

         Display battery charge percentage next to the battery picture on main screen.
-Resolution is 10% atm.

   * 1Watt On/Off